ietf/Moderators/README.md

 # IETF Moderators
-#### *Formally called Sergeants-at-Arms(SAA)*
+#### *Formerly called Sergeants-at-Arms(SAA)*

-This is a repository of guidelines, procedures, and templates used by the IETF Moderators team (formally called Sergeants-at-Arms(SAA)).
+This is a repository of guidelines, procedures, and templates used by the IETF Moderators team (formerly called Sergeants-at-Arms(SAA)).
 The goal of the Moderators team is to foster an environment of digntity, decency, and respect on ietf@ietf.org where everyone feels welcome to contribute.

 While [RFC 9245] creates the role of Moderators for the ietf@ietf.org mailing list, the guidance for inappropriate postings and the actions to be taken are not well-defined.
 This repository aims to address this lack of clarity.